Private-label magazines and other custom print and digital content shine brightly in an integrated marketing mix.

-“That’s why more and more companies and organizations today are moving to an owned-media approach,” says Marisa Horak Belotti, chief strategy officer at Bay City, Mich.-based The F.P.
+“That’s why more and more companies and organizations today are moving to an owned-media approach,” says Marisa Horak Belotti, chief strategy officer at Saginaw, Mich.-based The F.P.
 Horak Company.
 “They’re using classic storytelling techniques to reach their customers and prospects with relevant, engaging content that builds strong affinity.”

 Consider Red Bull’s The Red Bulletin.
 Despite having one of the most sophisticated and successful digital content marketing programs in the world, every month the energy drink giant publishes more than two million copies of its men’s lifestyle magazine in six different languages and 12 different country editions.
 Likewise, online luxury fashion retailer Net-a-Porter uses its print magazine, Porter, to entice readers with the latest fashion trends, incorporating technology that makes it easy to purchase items seen on the page.

 Belotti contends it’s this unified blend of print and digital marketing strategies—whether you’re a global brand, regional manufacturer, or local nonprofit—that delivers the greatest ROI and long-term success.

 Here we’ll explore what makes these custom publications so powerful, how they can be used across industries and demographics, and how to tie your publication in to a broader marketing mix that leverages the strengths of print and digital media.